 - To inform and educate the public about what lupus is

 Because lupus is not well known, it is imperative that we bring knowledge and awareness to Canadians so that they better understand lupus allowing them to better support people living with lupus.
 Public Awareness of Lupus has increased through the development of our various Public Awareness campaigns.

-Our Celebrity Ambassadors, Colin Mochrie, Debra McGrath and Patrick McKenna will help us garner much needed media attention to help us move the vision and mission of Lupus Canada forward through increased awareness.
+Our Celebrity Ambassadors, Colin Mochrie, Debra McGrath, Patrick McKenna and DeMar DeRozan will help us garner much needed media attention to help us move the vision and mission of Lupus Canada forward through increased awareness.

 Research – What does it mean to Lupus Canada?

 - Funding to enable medical research to find causes, cures and treatment of lupus